-- pre-natal support such as adapted working conditions and nutritional advice during pregnancy;
+- Pre-natal support, such as adapted working conditions and nutritional advice during pregnancy.

-- post-natal support including job protection measures and return-to-work support, flexible working conditions, and support for breastfeeding by providing lactation rooms for mothers in offices that employ more than 50 women.
+- Post-natal support including job protection measures and return-to-work support, flexible working conditions, and support for breastfeeding by providing lactation rooms for mothers in offices that employ more than 50 women.

-WOMEN EMPOWERMENT WITHIN OUR WIDER ECOSYSTEM OF PARTNERS
+EMPOWERING EVERYONE WITHIN OUR WIDER ECOSYSTEM OF PARTNERS

 BUSINESS FOR INCLUSIVE GROWTH